nutthakorn7/ndr/docs/deployment/on-prem-sensors.md

 - Sensor-controller URL and enrollment token (optional but recommended)

 ## Steps
-1. Populate `infra/ansible/inventory/hosts.ini` with your sensor hosts.
+1. Populate `infra/ansible/inventory/hosts.ini` with your sensor hosts and controller variables (example below).
 2. Export any vault secrets or environment variables for controller tokens.
 3. Run the playbook:
    ```bash